 Independent adjusters represent the insurer.

 Beginning July 25, 2021, an Emergency Adjuster registration is required for all non-resident independent adjusters who are not licensed in Washington State but will be working claims in this state after the Governor has declared an emergency or disaster.
-The form may only be completed once the disaster has been declared and the declaration has been made public and is valid for 180 days.
-Should the disaster be extended beyond the 180 limit, re-registration is required.
+The form may only be completed once the disaster has been declared and the declaration has been made public and is valid for 180 days from the date of the Governor’s declaration, not the submission date of the emergency adjuster registration form.
+Should the disaster be extended by the Governor beyond the 180 limit, re-registration is required.

 It is important to note that all resident adjusters must be licensed, whether or not a disaster has been declared by the Governor.

 Have your bond information (PDF, 110KB) ready.
 You'll need to attach it electronically or mail it in.